-The value of IQ seems to be based on the assumption that scholastic achievement is predicting success in life and the assumption that scholastic skills, as they are taught at the moment, are important for succeeding in life however research suggests that scholastic achievement does not necessarily lead to success in life.
+The value of IQ seems to be based on the assumption that scholastic achievement is a predicting success in life and the assumption that scholastic skills, as they are taught at the moment, are important for succeeding in life.
+However research suggests that scholastic achievement does not necessarily lead to success in life.

 Maybe nowadays there is still a hidden curriculum preparing our children towards a not anymore existing society.

 John Taylor Gatto (2002) described the hidden curriculum in his controversial lecture given on the occasion of being named “New York State Teacher of the Year” for 1991.